 Line temperature data is used in several different measurements and calculations.
 It is possible to use the internal RTD temperature in some areas and an external temperature in others.
 The transmitter stores the internal RTD temperature and the external temperature separately.
-However, the transmitter stores only one alternate temperature value, which may be either the external temperature for some uses, and an external temperature will overwrite the fixed value.
+However, the transmitter stores only one alternate temperature value, which may be either the external temperature or the configured fixed value.
+Accordingly, if you choose a fixed temperature for some uses, and an external temperature for others, the external temperature will overwrite the fixed value.